ColOfAbRiX/the-road-to-fp/03_case_classes.md

   recognise them as different or equals?
 Why?
 Now _modify_ one of the two instances and try to compare it again with the unmodified one.
 Are they still equals?

-* Use case classes to represent a boxes that can contain other boxes or things.
-With more details, one box can either contain one or more things (you can use a `String` to represent "things") or one or more boxes that in turn can contain what we just described.
+* Use case classes to represent a package that can contain other packages or objects.
+To give some more details, one package can either contain one or more objects (you can use a `String` to represent "objects") or one or more package that in turn can contain what we just described.
 This is a recursive structure.

 ## References